Can you create restore point in Windows Server 2008 (R2)?

 AOMEI Backupper Server is a professional software which can solve many computer problems concerned to server operating system.
 You can use it to create a full backup in case of unexpected failure.
 If something unexpected happen, it can help you protect the security of your computer.

-Step 3: Click Step 2 to choose the destination path you want to save your backup.
-And if you want to configure any other advanced option, you can choose Backup Options, Schedule, Scheme option as shown below.
+Step 3.
+Choose the destination path you want to save your backup.
+And if you want to configure any other advanced option, you can choose Options, Schedule, Scheme option as shown below.
 Then, confirm all options you choose and click Start Backup.

 Tips: to restore from the backup image, please click Restore to achieve.